jrcunning/labnotebook/_posts/2017-10-10-platygyra-pax-c-primer-and-sample-test.md

+---
+layout: post
+title:  Platygyra Pax-C primer and sample test
+date:  2017-10-10 18:04:11
+---

 # Rationale
-1) Test amplification success and efficiency of new primers targeting *Platygyra* Pax-C intron
+1. Test amplification success and efficiency of new primers targeting *Platygyra* Pax-C intron.
-2) Test for presence of inhibitors in KI Platygyra DNA samples
+2. Test for presence of inhibitors in KI Platygyra DNA samples.
-3) Test whether PowerUp SYBR MasterMix is more robust to inhibitors
+3. Test whether PowerUp SYBR MasterMix is more robust to inhibitors.

 # Methods
 * Samples used: